steelbreeze/state.js/README.md

 <script type="text/javascript" src="state.js" target="state"></script>
 ```

 Note that that *target* attribute within the script element defines the name of the global object that the state.js API will be bound to.
-If not specified, state.js will be bound to the window.fsm.
+If not specified, state.js will be bound to window.fsm.

 #### 3. Create your state machine in another script: